Sahil-Prasad27/simple-web-/README.md

-This is made for learning only hopw you learned something whith this
+This is made for learning only hop you learned something whith this.